JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 format is platform-independent because it runs on its own virtual machine.
 Wasm provides Kotlin and other languages with a compilation target.

-You can use Kotlin/Wasm on different sub-platforms, including [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) for web applications and [WebAssembly System Interface (WASI)](https://wasi.dev/) for server-side applications.
+You can use Kotlin/Wasm on different target environments, including [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) for web applications and [WebAssembly System Interface (WASI)](https://wasi.dev/) for server-side applications.